Being Photographed Made Me a Better Photographer

 Being photographed is an unnerving experience, as I discovered during a recent photography session, where I was the subject.
-All of a sudden I was the one who had to perform, and all my bravado leeched away.
+All of a sudden I was the one who had to perform and all my bravado leached away.

-Despite the photographer being friendly and experienced, feeling what it was like to be the subject helped me realise what I need to be doing better as a photographer.
+Despite the photographer being friendly and experienced, feeling what it was like to be the subject helped me realise what I needed to be doing better as a photographer.

 1: Visualise Your Surroundings